Hammerling-Research-Group/duration/README.md

   - `data`: Forward model output data stored as a list object.
 The format must match that of the sample input data in the `duration` package, or output data from other similar implementations, e.g., from [`MAIN_1_simulate.R`](https://github.com/wsdaniels/DLQ/) (*more details on data structure are in the following section*)
   - `tz`: Time zone.
 Default set to `America/Denver`
-  - `directory`: Location where results output is saved.
+  - `directory`: Location where results are saved.
 If not specified, a directory is created and the location is shared with the user
-  - `events`: Print the number of events per year?
+  - `events`: Print the number of events per year for a quick check?
 Default set to `FALSE`
   - `plot`: Return a plot of the distribution of average duration estimates by source?
 Default set to `FALSE`
   - `time`: Return the timing of the simulation?
 Default set to `TRUE`